skypjack/entt/docs/md/config.md

 works.<br/>
 In the vast majority of cases, users will have no interest in changing the default parameters.
-For all other cases, the list of possible configurations with which it's possible to adjust the behavior of the library at runtime can be found below.
+For all other cases, the list of possible configurations with which it is possible to adjust the behavior of the library at runtime can be found below.

 # Definitions

 All options are intended as parameters to the compiler (or user-defined macros within the compilation units, if preferred).<br/>
 Each parameter can result in internal library definitions.
-It's not recommended to try to also modify these definitions, since there is no guarantee that they will remain stable over time unlike the options below.
+It is not recommended to try to also modify these definitions, since there is no guarantee that they will remain stable over time unlike the options below.